DrewCarlson/mobius.kt/README.md

 Generally this is acceptable behavior, even when the loop exists on the main thread.
 If required, Effect Handlers are responsible for passing `Effect`s into and `Event`s out of a background thread.

-Coroutines and Flows provide the best way to execute work on the background.
+Coroutines and Flows are ideal for handing Effects in the background with the [`mobiuskt-coroutines`](#Coroutines-Support) module or manual example below.

 <details>
 <summary>Coroutine Example (Click to expand)</summary>